enricoros/code-xray/README.md

 ## Want to make this better?
 Ideas for improvement:
+* Add a '--opaque' option for rendering folders without discending over a certain depth, useful to keep the size of the parent in view, but when discending into the sub-folders will just add noise (test folders, for example)
 * Make a **Web application** to automatically scan a repository, XRAY it, and provide a Web app with parametric image generation.
 Since this tools is using the Canvas (Context2D) API, the renderer can be easily executed by the browser.